oxyde1989/standalone-tn-send-email/README.md

 ## 📌 What this script do

 Starting from Truenas 24.10.10, the `sendemail` function is no longer available, removed for security reason.
-This standalone script provides the ability to send emails and attachments using the TrueNAS native `mail.config`.
+This standalone script provides the ability to send emails and attachments using the TrueNAS native `mail.config`, in the simplest possible way.
-Designed to be a wrapper for [Joe's Multi Report](https://github.com/JoeSchmuck/Multi-Report), it also can be used for simplify sending email overall in many other scenarios.
+Originally designed to be a wrapper for [Joe's Multi Report](https://github.com/JoeSchmuck/Multi-Report), it also can be used for simplify sending email overall in many other scenarios.

 Actually, there are 2 different usage methods:

 1. Passing `--subject`, `--to_address`, `--mail_body_html` (nor a file path and plain text), plus other optionally args.